MyNamesLex/Gameplay-Mechanics/README.md

 An implementation of sword combat, It features different states the enemy and player can be in and due to this different outcomes can occur.
 Based off the 'rock, paper, scissors' game design structure to a degree.

-## Jams

-Jam games I have done in Unity and Unreal Engine 5  are featured <a href="https://github.com/MyNamesLex/All-Jams">here</a>.

 # Unreal Engine 5

 ## PC